 Contact Education and Academic Affairs

-Rachel is the administrative assistant to the Director of Education.
+Rachel is the executive assistant to the Director of Education.
 She also has other responsibilities related to the intersection of Education activities with the rest of the museum.
-She is a 2013 graduate of Cleveland State University and is currently working on a master’s degree, which she plans to complete in the Spring of 2017.
+She is a 2013 graduate of Cleveland State University and is currently working on a master’s degree, which she plans to complete in the Summer of 2017.

 Diane manages all aspects of scheduling, billing, and collections for the Distance Learning department.
 She is also involved with the technical production of videoconferences.